gomyway1216/rag/run_project.md

-# How to run the project after installing everything
+# Tips for very beginners to work on this project
 This is for **very beginners** like me 😊

-Experienced members helped me build the environment and set everything up.
-Following are the steps after that.
+Experienced members helped me to get to this point.
 Please correct me if anything is wrong!

 ## Tools
-- Docker: Run applications in an isolated environment
-- ChromaDB: The database to keep your data
-- FastAPI: A main tool to support building your application
 - Postman: API platform
+- Docker Desktop: Environment for your project to run on
 - Visual Studio Code: Write your code here
 - GitHub: Manage your code here
 - Ruff and Black: check and format your code

 ## Steps
 ### Open tools and terminal windows